Skip to content

 quickcompare -p 0

-After some seconds, the Terminal window should indicate that the app has loaded various plugins, and then provide an URL similar to http://localhost:50329/.
+After some seconds, the Terminal window should indicate that the app has loaded various plugins, and then provide an URL similar to http://localhost:50329/ (your actual number will likely be different).
 Enter the URL into a web brower to access the graphical UL.

 Tip: First execution on macOS